Merci-chao/userChrome.js/README.md

 - Firefox 115, 137 and 138 Beta, for Windows 7 to 11.
 - Supports general script loaders, like xiaoxiaoflood's userChromeJS.

+## Cautions
+**⚠️ Please read the following notes carefully before using this script:**
+- This is an unofficial script maintained solely by me.
+It may contain unforeseen bugs and does not guarantee compatibility with the latest versions of Firefox.
+In extreme cases, particularly when using an outdated version of this script with a newly updated Firefox, it could cause the browser unusable and potentially result in the permanent loss of your previous browsing session, even after disabling the script.
+Please use this script only if you are prepared to handle such situations.
+- This script needs to override some functions of Firefox and requires `security.allow_unsafe_dangerous_privileged_evil_eval` to be enabled on Firefox 139+ for this purpose, which may weaken the security of your browser in some special cases.
+The said setting is needed to be disabled through `about:config` manually after disabling or removing this script.
+Please note that and use this script at your own risk.
+- Since this script contains many sensitive layout calculations designed for native Firefox, any tab or tabs toolbar-related legacy extensions (e.g. Tab Mix Plus), user scripts or stylesheets may cause weird glitches and bugs.
+Please check your legacy extensions, scripts and stylesheets (if any) before and after applying this script.
+- This script is not fully compatible with Firefox's native tab groups feature when there are multiple rows:
+     - Dragging tab to create new group is unsupported;
+     - Drag animation is disabled when there are any tab groups, and some tab animation may be glitchy.
+- This script is developed for Windows and probably does not work on Linux and macOS.

 ## Installation
 - Follow the step 1 (1.1 to 1.4) of [the instruction of installing Tab Mix Plus](https://github.com/onemen/TabMixPlus?tab=readme-ov-file#installation) to set up the script loader;
 - Download the [script file](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js) and place it inside the `chrome` folder;